 So off we went!

-I must say that this particular cruise was my worst of eight inclusive family Caribbean cruises, but not because it was bad - if you get what I mean.
+I must say that this particular cruise was my worst of several inclusive family Caribbean cruises taken, but not because it was bad - if you get what I mean.

 (Oops!
 Not a good start to my Royal Caribbean cruise review.)